neocdtv/player-core/README.md

 What
 =====
 This project offers a Java API to control mplayer and omxplayer.
-It was tested only on linux.
+It was tested only on Linux.

 How
 =====